 - Can I obtain publications arising from data collections or re-use of data?

 We are unable to supply copies of publications, other than User Guides accompanying the data.
-However, references to publications and journal articles produced by the data creators as well as those produced by secondary analysts are available in the 'Publications' section, found at the top of the Data Catalogue record, for each data collection.
-There are also a number of searchable databases of publications which cite particular data collections - see Publications citing ESDS Government Surveys and Publications citing ESDS International data.
+However, references to publications and journal articles produced by the data creators as well as those produced by secondary analysts are available in the Publications section for Discover records for each data collection.
+There are also a number of searchable databases of publications which cite particular data collections - see Publications citing Government Surveys and International data and Longitudinal data.

 - Can I obtain statistics?

 The survey datasets we supply are usually computer-readable data files that require specialist software, such as SPSS or Stata, to analyse.
-A number of survey datasets are available to most registered users to analyse and subset online via the ESDS Nesstar Catalogue, where basic frequency counts are freely available to all users.
-Links to sources of ready-made statistics can be found at Links to statistics.
+A number of survey datasets are available to most registered users to analyse and subset online via the Nesstar Catalogue, where basic frequency counts are freely available to all users.
+Links to sources of ready-made statistics can be found on the UK Data Service Ready-made UK statistics.

 - Do you have any historical data?

-Yes.
-The History Data Service (HDS) at the UK Data Archive has a collection of over 650 data collections covering a wide range of historical topics from the fifth century to the mid-twentieth century.
+Yes. the UK Data Service has over 650 data collections covering a wide range of historical topics from the fifth century to the mid-twentieth century.
 The primary focus of the collection is on the United Kingdom, although it also includes a significant body of cross-national and international data collections.
 The majority of the data is statistical relating to nineteenth and twentieth century economic and social history, particularly census data.

-Alongside its data collection HDS also has a number of special collections, several of which are freely available online.
+Alongside its data collection there are also a number of special collections, several of which are freely available online.
 The most important of these is histpop - the Online Historical Population Reports Website which provides online access to the complete British population reports for Britain and Ireland from 1801 to 1937.

 - Can I use the data to identify individuals, households or organisations or for tracing family histories?

-Some History Data Service data collections in the Data Catalogue that are in the public domain may be of interest to family historians/genealogists.
-However, the History Data Service is funded to preserve and disseminate electronic data created by or for historians, and genealogical research is not part of their remit - see Links for family historians.
+Some historical data collections in the Discover Catalogue that are in the public domain may be of interest to family historians/genealogists.
+However, the UK Data Service is funded to preserve and disseminate electronic data created by or for historians, and genealogical research is not part of their remit.

 - Can I gain access to UK census data?

-You can gain access to 1971-2001 census data from http://census.ac.uk using your ESDS registration.
+You can gain access to 1971-2011 census data from the UK Data Service Census Support using your UK Data Service registration.
 Some data collections require extra licences to be signed.
 Only those studying or working within UK higher and further education, and some associated institutions and Research Council staff, are eligible to use the data.

 - I have heard about Nesstar, could you tell me more about it?